shoutout-labs/document-sync/mcp-server/README.md

 ## Available Tools

-- **`ask_project`**: Ask a question about the current project.
-The server will find relevant files uploaded to Gemini (matching your project name) and use them to answer your query.
+- **`ask_project(query: string, projectName?: string)`**: Ask a question about the current project.
+    - `query`: The question to ask.
+    - `projectName`: (Optional) The name of the project.
+If provided, the server uses this name to find files.
+If not provided, it attempts to find `document-sync.json` in the current or parent directories.